bones-bones/mork/README.md

 Don't ask me, seriously.

 ## 2. Brainstorming
 Once you have your concept, you'll want to head over to the two brainstorming channels: draw-three and put-two-back.
-Here you can collect feedback and/or inspire others.
+Here you can collect feedback and/or inspire others. (if you have a dogshit idea that you just need to get out of your head, go to the brazil channel)

 ## 2.a Art
 While the definition of what art is is fraught at best, try to avoid AI art.
 If you have the concept, but don't have the skills yet, try the #art-request channel